1965 NCAA University Division cross country championships

 The 1965 NCAA University Division Cross Country Championships were the 27th annual cross country meet to determine the team and individual national champions of men's collegiate cross country running in the United States.
 Held on November 22, 1965, the meet was hosted by the University of Kansas at Rim Rock Farm in Lawrence, Kansas.
 This was the first meet not held at Michigan State.
 The distance for this race was extended to 6 miles (9.7 kilometers).

 All NCAA University Division members were eligible to qualify for the meet.
 In total, 17 teams and 148 individual runners contested this championship.

 The team national championship was retained by the Western Michigan Broncos, their second team title.
-The individual championship was won by John Lawson, from Kansas State, with a time of 29:24.00.
+The individual championship was won by John Lawson, from the University of Kansas, with a time of 29:24.00.
 Given this was the first race at 6 miles, Lawson's time became the meet's distance record.
 However, his time would be superseded the following year, 1966, by Gerry Lindgren from Washington State.